grena/codehighlighting-for-TinyMCE/README.md

 - **extended_valid_elements** : TinyMCE controls validity of HTML elements, we now allow class and name for `<pre>` elements.

 ## What else ?
-_SyntaxHighlighter Plug-in for Tinymce 3.X is a plugin initially developped by nawaf (see [this link](http://weblogs.asp.net/nawaf/archive/2008/04/10/syntaxhighlighter-plug-in-for-tinymce-3-x-wysiwyg-editor.aspx) ) but the problem is that it uses the `<textarea>` element which it not recognize by SyntaxHighlighter and doesn't offer a lot of option, so I rewrote the plugin to be used with `<pre>` and to be able to use more options that offer **SyntaxHighlighter**.
+_SyntaxHighlighter Plug-in for Tinymce 3.X is a plugin initially developped by nawaf (see [this link](http://weblogs.asp.net/nawaf/archive/2008/04/10/syntaxhighlighter-plug-in-for-tinymce-3-x-wysiwyg-editor.aspx) ) but the problem is that it's quite old and uses the `<textarea>` element which it not recognize by SyntaxHighlighter and doesn't offer a lot of option, so I rewrote the plugin to be used with `<pre>` and to be able to use more options that offer **SyntaxHighlighter**.